 Navigating the journey to recovery can bring up many questions.
 Below are some of the most commonly asked questions about our services.
 If you need more information or have additional questions, we are only a phone call away.

-What color is methamphetamines typically?
+What color is meth typically?

-In its crystalline form, known as “crystal meth,” it resembles clear or bluish-white rocks or shards of glass.
+In meth’s crystalline form, known as “crystal meth,” it resembles clear or bluish-white rocks or shards of glass.
 Other forms include pills or tablets, which may be colored to differentiate from different substances.
 The color can sometimes indicate impurities or the presence of additives.

 What do meth shards look like?